wavebeem/wavebeem.com/_drafts/compiler-code-generation.md

 ## Step 3: Translating to JS

-This step is translating from the source language AST (cool) to the destination language AST (JavaScript).
+This step is translating from the source language AST (CoolScript) to the destination language AST (JavaScript).
 This is definitely the hardest part of the compiler.

 ```js
 { type: 'Program',